 Now, we substitute Eqs.(\ref{xispe})--(\ref{alpham}) into Eq.(\ref{ad2}), getting

-This is the spectral space form of the model Eq.(\ref{ad2}).
-It is easily seen that if $\rho + \frac{\nu} {R^2} m^2>0$, the solutions to Eq.(\ref{mdl_spe}) for different $m$ become, after an initial transient, mutually independent stationary zero-mean random processes\footnote{ Indeed, the influence of the initial condition on $\tilde\xi_m(t)$ exponentially decays in time, leaving $\tilde\xi_m(t)$ dependent only on $\omega_m(t')$ for $0\le t' \le t$.
+This is the spectral-space form of the model Eq.(\ref{ad2}).
+It is easily seen that if $\rho + \frac{\nu} {R^2} m^2>0$, the solutions to Eq.(\ref{mdl_spe}) for different $m$ become, after an initial transient, mutually independent stationary zero-mean random processes\footnote{ Indeed, the influence of the initial condition on $\tilde\xi_m(t)$ exponentially decays in time, leaving $\tilde\xi_m(t)$ dependent only on the noise process $\omega_m(t')$ for $0\le t' \le t$.
 The mutual independence of $\tilde\xi_m(t)$ for different $m$ then follows from the mutual independence of the driving noises $\omega_m(t)$. }.